ManuIluro22/LaLiga/README.md

 ## LaQuiniela of LaLiga

-Team members: Manuel Arnau Fernández - Pere Bancells i Blazquez - Harry Wolimba Hall Hall j Jordi Ren
+Team members: Manuel Arnau Fernández - Pere Bancells i Blazquez - Harry Wolimba Hall Hall - Jordi Ren

 This repo contains the skeleton for you to build your first ML project.
 Use the data in ```laliga.sqlite``` to build a ML model that predicts the outcome of a matchday in LaLiga (Spanish Football League).